Missie-Stanger/Multinomial-Logistic-Regression/README.md

 # Multinomial-Logistic-Regression
- SPSS syntax and R code for multinomial logistic regression.
+ This is the spss syntax used in chapter 2 of my thesis.
+It includes multinomial logistic regression......